 The third level is separating out the different groups within the data.
 For instance ACS has an A and a B group of data.

 The fourth level is separating out each layer of data.
-So ACS will have zipcode, blck_grp, cbsa, county, cty_sub, metdiv, place, state, tract, and urb_area.
+ACS will have zipcode, blck_grp, cbsa, county, cty_sub, metdiv, place, state, tract, and urb_area.

 The fifth level is the top tier categories that start breaking down the data to Families, Race, Gender, Population, etc…